 - Environmental benefits.
 When working from home, people won’t be driving or even taking public transportation to work.
 As a result, greenhouse gases (GHGs) produced by your team will be significantly lower, which has a positive effect on the environment.

-Be sure to check out our other post on productivity statistics if you liked these and want more!
+Be sure to check out our other posts on remote work statistics and productivity statistics if you liked these and want more!
+And don’t miss our 51 working from home tips that are scientifically proven to boost productivity as well as this guide to working from home.